-Lots of things in your home run on electricity—from charging your cellphone to keeping the temperature inside where you want it.
-That’s why it’s infuriating when electricity in our homes doesn’t work the way we anticipate.
-For many homeowners, this stress can come to a head when lights flicker after their HVAC system starts to operate.
+Most things in your home run on electricity—from charging your phone to keeping the temperature inside where you want it.
+That’s why it’s annoying when electricity in our homes doesn’t work the way we expect.
+For many homeowners, this stress can come to a head when lights flicker after their air conditioning or heating system starts to operate.

 When are dimming or flickering lights considered normal?